andrewdnolan/Harmonic_Beds/README.md

 __To Do __:

-  - [ ] Quick python script to read in *.nc files, calculate volumes and set environmental variable which is the filepath to the .restart file which is closest to $\Delta V = 0$.

   - [ ] Some convergence study of the iterative solver and the best preconditioners would be really helpful in speeding up the runs (maybe...)